Skip to main content

 Google Tag Manager

-Google Tag Manager (GTM) is the tag management system the Platform uses to configure and execute Google Analytics (GA) tags on VA.gov websites.
+Google Tag Manager (GTM) is the tag management system the Platform uses to configure and execute Google Analytics (GA4) tags on VA.gov websites.
 This provides the Platform Analytics & Insights team more ways to control and define what is sent to Google Analytics and when it should happen.

 With very few exceptions (namely HTML email tracking), you should never directly interface with Google Analytics.
 All pageviews and events should get inserted by manipulating the page's dataLayer to trigger tags in GTM.